gradle/gradle-build-action/README.md

 ## Support for GitHub Enterprise Server (GHES)

-You can use the `gradle-build-action` on GitHub Enterprise Server, with some important limitations:
+You can use the `gradle-build-action` on GitHub Enterprise Server, and benefit from the improved integration with Gradle.
+Depending on the version of GHES you are running, certain features may be limited:
+- Build scan links are captured and displayed in the GitHub Actions UI
+- Easily run your build with different versions of Gradle
-- Support for GitHub Actions cache was introduced in GHES v3.5.
-Workflows using `gradle-build-action` on an earlier version of GHES will not benefit from save/restore of Gradle User Home.
+- Save/restore of Gradle User Home (requires GHES v3.5+ : GitHub Actions cache was introduced in GHES 3.5)
 - Support for GitHub Actions Job Summary is not yet available in any version of GHES.
 Instead of producing a Job Summary, the build-results summary and caching report will be written to the workflow log, as part of the post-action step.